borbware/unity-basics-course/unityadvanced.md

 }
 ```

-### Unity Events
+### UnityEvents
-- to confuse matters further, Unity has its own Unity Event system as well.
+- to confuse matters further, Unity has its own UnityEvent system as well.
 - good stuff
-  - you won't need to nullcheck Unity Events.
+  - you won't need to nullcheck UnityEvents.
   - Unity Events have special controls in Inspector
     - contains the list of event function calls
     - add function calls by drag-and-dropping